glynnbird/mangogrep/README.md

 ### Couchbackup files

-[@cloudant/couchbackup](https://www.npmjs.com/package/@cloudant/couchbackup) stores its backup data in text files containing an arrays of documents per line, but `mangogrep` will handle this as if they were JSONL files.
+[@cloudant/couchbackup](https://www.npmjs.com/package/@cloudant/couchbackup) stores its backup data in text files containing an array of documents per line, but `mangogrep` will handle this as if they were JSONL files.

 ```sh
 # backup your data